ChitambarLab/CVChannel.jl/docs/src/index.md

 # CVChannel.jl

-*Numerical optimization techniques for demonstrating super-multiplicity of quantum channels.*
+*A numerical analysis of the communication values accessible to quantum and classical channels.*

 ```@autodocs
 Modules = [CVChannel]